The U.S. Travel Association is a dynamic, mission-driven association committed to increasing travel to and within the United States.

 U.S. Travel offers excellent benefits and a friendly, supportive environment where individual contributions are highly valued and the collective goals of 1,100-plus member organizations are advanced.
 U.S. Travel seeks staff who are committed to creating excellent work and contributing to a positive workplace culture.
 The office is conveniently located near Metro Center in downtown Washington, D.C.

-Essential Duties and Responsibilities include the following:
+Essential Duties and Responsibilities

-- Aid in the planning process for annual fly-in event.
+- Assist in the planning and execution of the annual fly-in event.

 - Identify and track legislation or regulations that impact the travel community and recommend necessary level of support or opposition.